-The Minister for Health and clients of the dental clinic have provided submissions to support their request for a lease extension, as at Attachments 1, 2 5 and 6.
+The General Manager Dental Health Services, the Executive Director Mental Health, Public Health and Dental Services and clients of the dental clinic have provided submissions to support their request for a lease extension, as at Attachments 1, 2 5 and 6.
 A petition was also tabled at the 23 March 2021 Council Meeting requesting that the City extend its lease to the Minister for Health on compassionate grounds.